gbmhunter/blog/content/electronics/components/diodes/_index.md

 They can be used to provide transient ESD protection.

-{{< figure src="/images/2011/09/steering-diodes-used-for-transient-esd-protection.png" width="484px" caption="Steering diodes can be used for transient ESD protection.
+{{< img src="steering-diodes-used-for-transient-esd-protection.png" width="484px" caption="Steering diodes can be used for transient ESD protection.
 Image from http://www.protekdevices.com/Assets/Documents/Technical_Articles/ta1002.pdf."  >}}

 They can be used alongside a potentiometer and 555 timer to create a PWM circuit.

-{{< figure src="/images/2011/09/schematic-steering-diodes-used-for-555-timer-pwm-circuit.png" width="736px" caption="Schematic highlighting the steering diodes used to generate a variable duty-cycle PWM circuit using a 555 timer, without changing the frequency.
+{{< img src="schematic-steering-diodes-used-for-555-timer-pwm-circuit.png" width="736px" caption="Schematic highlighting the steering diodes used to generate a variable duty-cycle PWM circuit using a 555 timer, without changing the frequency.
 Image from http://www.electroschematics.com/6950/555-duty-cycle-control/ (with modifications)."  >}}

 ## Can Diodes Share Current?